-■ Group Skills Guidelines
+Group Skills Guidelines

 - 1. All students must be judged satisfactory in group skills to receive marks earned for NURS 3000.
 If students are not judged satisfactory in group function, they will receive an unsatisfactory for the course. - 2.
 Each student must participate to develop his/her group skills.
 Productive group function is a major expectation of this course.
 In this level there will be a focus on teaching researched material to group members.
-The purpose of this focus is to promote learning within the PBL group, and to develop skills that are integral to teaching patients and professional groups. - 3.
+The purpose of the teaching focus is to promote learning within the PBL group, and to develop skills that are integral to teaching patients and professional groups. - 3.
 The course outcomes describe group skills expected in this course. - 4.
 Verbal discussions of group skills will occur so that individuals can use feedback to improve their skills.
-The student, their peers in the group, and tutor will assess each student's group skills based on the identified criteria (see Group Evaluation, Appendix A) and give feedback to each other. - 5.
-A midterm summary of group skills will be done to direct individual learning (Group Skills Evaluation, Appendix A).
+The student, their peers in the group, and tutor will assess each student's group skills based on the identified criteria (see Appendix A, Guidelines to Group Skills Evaluation Criteria) and give feedback to each other. - 5.
+A midterm summary of group skills will be done to direct individual learning (Group Skills Evaluation, Appendix B).
 Each student and tutor will participate in this.
 The method for giving and receiving feedback will be decided by the group.
 A written evaluation of every group member by each student is required.

-■ Group Skills Guidelines (cont'd.)
+Group Skills Guidelines (cont'd.)

-6. At the final assessment, students will provide a written and verbal evaluation for each of their peer's group skills and assign a mark, Group Skills Evaluation.
+6. At the final assessment, students will provide a written and verbal evaluation for each of their peer's group skills and assign an individualized, thoughtful mark.
 Each student will also assess their own skills and assign themselves a mark.
 The marks given by the group members and self will be averaged and count as 7.5% of the final grade in NURS 3000.
 Students will use the Group Skills Evaluation form (Appendix B) to complete this.